 Site takeovers can also happen when malicious scripts hijack the home page of your WordPress site and replace it with something else.
-These hacks can also be quite sneaky as on desktop you site might look fine, but on mobile the script runs, replacing your home page, or redirecting the visitor to another site (and these sites aren’t often nice).
+These hacks can also be quite sneaky as on desktop your site might look fine, but on mobile, the script runs, replacing your home page, or redirecting the visitor to another site (and these sites aren’t often nice).

 Because they can.
 It’s that simple.
 At the time of writing this, one of Toast’s sites had blocked 70,000 malicious access attempts.
 They are out they 24/7 trying to gain access to your site, and there are lots of ways that hackers can get in.